paulpogoda/OSINT-Tools-Kazakhstan/README.md

 Unless further clarified, the site or project has versions in Kazakh and Russian only.
 Some resources have English language versions as well
 ## Open Data portals
 ### [E-Gov](https://egov.kz/cms/en).
 Electronic Government of Republic of Kazakhstan
-Most functions are available only if you have an INN — [individual identification number](https://www.oecd.org/content/dam/oecd/en/topics/policy-issue-focus/aeoi/kazakhstan-tin.pdf) of a resident of the republic.
+Most functions are available only if you have an IIN — [individual identification number](https://www.oecd.org/content/dam/oecd/en/topics/policy-issue-focus/aeoi/kazakhstan-tin.pdf) of a resident of the republic.

-- INN is the primary identifier for individuals.
+- IIN is the primary identifier for individuals.
 All resident's data is associated with it, from participation in legal entities to pension contributions and taxes.
 - The second important identifier is BIN - Business Identification Number - a unique number formed for a legal entity and an individual entrepreneur carrying out joint venture activities in the territory of the Republic of Kazakhstan.
 ### [E-Gov Open Data](https://data.egov.kz/)
 Open data is a part of Open Government of the republic of Kazakhstan.